-SAAS was officially founded in early 2019 by Scarlett Li-Williams, current Team Lead and biology student at the University of New South Wales, a project she has been working towards since 2017.
+SAAS was officially founded in early 2019 by Scarlett Li-Williams, current Team Lead and MPhil student at the University of New South Wales, a project she has been working towards since 2017.
 The project started from a first year student finding space exciting and growing crops in space an interesting idea to now having international and national partners and supporters from universities, institutes and companies trying to make it happen.
 With the mark of the recent rocket launch and the upcoming launch to the International Space Station, SAAS hopes to prove that not only is it possible to contribute to the space industry but that anybody can too, including young students.

 Our incredible team are not only able to balance work and university studies but are dedicated to the success of the project.
 Due to being a university group we have had many contributors come and go but all have contributed to this mission to get it to where it is today.